cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.

-## Data types {#data-types}
+## Credential types and envelope construction {#data-types}

-OPAQUE makes use of a structure `Credentials` to store user (client) credentials.
+OPAQUE makes use of a structure `Envelope` to store client credentials.
-A `Credentials` structure consists of secret and cleartext `CredentialExtension` values.
-Each `CredentialExtension` indicates the type of extension and carries the raw bytes.
-This specification includes extensions for OPAQUE, including:
+The `Envelope` structure embeds the following types of credentials:

 - skU: The encoded user private key for the AKE protocol.
-- pkU: The encoded user public key for the AKE protocol.
 - pkS: The encoded server public key for the AKE protocol.
 - idU: The user identity.
 This is an application-specific value, e.g., an e-mail address or normal account name.